 AARI funder brief

 AARI trains HBCU students and underrepresented learners to operate the stack underneath modern AI.
 The goal is not prompt fluency.
-It is infrastructure fluency.
+It is infrastructure fluency: data centers, GPUs, cloud, robotics, edge AI, networking, quantum literacy, and production systems.

 Why this matters now